 5.3.1.
-System dynamic model and preliminary scenario definition intensification (SRI) production approach in Senegal.
-However, to maintain the internal logic of the scenarios, the scenarios assume the application of the two production approaches also for other crops.
-Hence, we plan to analyze the following scenarios:
+System dynamics model and preliminary scenario definition

+The use of a system dynamics model aims to make visible the invisible negative and positive externalities of the conventional versus agroecological / sustainable rice intensification (SRI) production approach in Senegal.
+However, to maintain the internal logic of the scenarios, the scenarios assume the application of the two production approaches for other crops as well.
+Hence, we plan to analyse the following scenarios: